fabianmue/EventMeUp/README.md

 > As a user, I want to be able to suggest an alternative date or location for an existing event.

 > As a logged in user, I want to be able to hide the participants for events I created.

+> As a user, I want to be able to select the language for the application.
+I want to be able to choose from English, German and Swiss German.